Pricing details

 5. Auto-top-up at quota: optional, opt-in

-Unlike Claude's 5-hour rolling windows and weekly caps, typed bills monthly.
+Unlike subscription CLIs' 5-hour rolling windows and weekly caps, typed bills monthly.
 By default, requests past quota return HTTP 429 with a one-click top-up prompt -- pick a $5/$10/$20/$50 denomination and continue.
 Enable auto-top-up in your dashboard and the next request past quota auto-charges your configured denomination, emails you a receipt, and the session continues without prompting.

 | Usage | Behavior |